tstrackbein/visualCaptcha-java-rest/README.md

 visualCaptcha-java-rest [![Build Status](https://travis-ci.org/tillkuhn/visualCaptcha-java-rest.svg?branch=master)](https://travis-ci.org/tillkuhn/visualCaptcha-java-rest)
 ========================
+This is a demo/sample standalone app that uses Spring Boot and the visualCaptcha AngularJS bower package as a proof-of-concept for how to integrate with REST Services based on Spring / Java.

-Fork of bdotzour's visualCaptcha-java project (Plain Java Servlet backend for visualCaptcha) using Spring RestController as opposed to Servlets.
+It's forked out of bdotzour's [visualCaptcha-java](https://github.com/bdotzour/visualCaptcha-java) project (Plain Java Servlet backend for visualCaptcha) using Spring RestController as opposed to Servlets.

-Runs as a standalone application with Spring Boot so all you need to do is run `mvn spring-boot:run` and point your browser to http://localhost:8080!
+Runs as a standalone application with Spring Boot so all you need to do is run `mvn spring-boot:run` and point your browser to http://localhost:8080.
+Most recent version also adds docker support.

 ## Installation